mapedraza/orion-development-env/README.md

 # FIWARE Context Broker development environmet

-This is a Development enviroment for Orion
+This is a Development enviroment for Orion.
+It install for you an environment with all the dependencies and libraries compiled and installed ready to develop new feature for Orion.
+This project contains as a git submodule the fiware-orion folder, which is shared inside the container on the path `opt/fiware-orion`

+## Seting up the enviroment

+Before start developing new features for Orion Context Broker, you need to setup the enviroment.
+This means create an image with all the libraries installed

-For building the enviroment
+For building the enviroment, you have to run

 `docker build -t orion .`

-This will create the image (it can take more than 15 minutes)
+This will create a container from base image and install dependencies (it can take more than 15 minutes).

-For bringing up the enviroment:
+Once you have build the image, you can bringing up the enviroment:

 `docker-compose up -d`

+### Updating Dockerfile

+In case of Orion updates the libraries or dependencies, you will have to modify the dockerfile wiht new changes.

+For this purpose, the Dockerfile in this repo is a subset of the one in Orion repo.
+You have to copy all the dockerfile until starts Orion compilation
+(typically until line `# Install orion from source`).
+Do not forget to remove `&& \`at the end of the last line, otherwise you would get a syntaxt error while building the docker image.

-## How to create an image a publish it to Docker hub
+### How to create an image a publish it to Docker hub

+In the case you can create a docker image on Docker hub to save time next time you want to use that image, you have to follow this process:

 Create tag